The Existence of Superluminal Particles is Consistent with Relativistic Dynamics

 \section{Concluding remarks}

-Paper \cite{FTLconsSR} shows that the existence of FTL particles is logically independent of special relativistic kinematics.
-In this paper we have seen that the existence of FTL inertial particles is independent of special relativistic dynamics.
-So there are at least two ``layers'' (parts, subtheories) of relativity theory which do not contradict faster than light particles.
-However, there are other ``layers'' to be investigated in a similar manner.
-For example, a next ``layer'' could be one in which fields interacting with particles are also considered.
+Paper \cite{FTLconsSR} shows that the existence of FTL particles is logically independent of \ax{SR} an axiom system of special relativistic kinematics based on Einstein's original postulates.
+In this paper, we have seen that the existence of massive FTL inertial particles is logically independent of \ax{SRDyn} an extension of \ax{SR} to special relativistic dynamics.

-In our forthcoming paper~\cite{masodikcikk} we will show that \ax{SRDyn} gives new predictions on relativistic masses of FTL inertial particles.
-In more detail, \ax{SRDyn} implies that

-where $b$ is a possibly FTL particle and $k$ and $h$ are (ordinary slower than light) inertial observers.
-Equation \eqref{inv} gives back the usual mass-increase theorem for slower than light particles, and predicts that the relativistic mass and momentum of an FTL particle decrease with the speed, see Fig.\ref{fig-decrease}.
+In \cite{SIGMA}, we show that \ax{SRDyn} gives new predictions on relativistic masses of FTL inertial particles.
+In more detail, \ax{SRDyn} implies that where $b$ is a possibly FTL inertial particle and $k$ and $h$ are (ordinary slower than light) inertial observers.
+Equation (\ref{inv}) gives back the usual mass-increase theorem for slower than light particles, and predicts that the relativistic mass and momentum of an FTL particle decrease with the speed, see Fig.\ref{fig-decrease}.